-When an Amazon customer performs a search for a product, the sellers with the highest bids on relevant keywords win the auction, and their product ads get listed in their chosen placement.
+Consequently, when an Amazon customer searches for a product, the sellers who have placed the highest bids on relevant keywords win the auction.
+As a result, their product ads are displayed in their chosen placement.

-Advertisers only pay the bid price if their Amazon ad gets clicked– hence, “pay-per-click.”
+Importantly, advertisers only incur costs at the bid price if their Amazon ad is clicked—thus the term “pay-per-click.

 Since Amazon PPC campaigns are auctions, you will only ever have to pay one cent more than your competitor for the ad placement in the search results.